 ~ Lysa Terkeurst // The Best Yes

-After this clear word, I felt such peace.
+After this renewed viewpoint, I felt such peace.
 And I started to cry.
 Because the gift was in front of me the entire time since we've moved, but I didn't see it.

-So here we are in the simple life, and we are content.
+So here we are, and we are content.
 For now, we're living in a season of abundance that's not about money or things but gifts much more difficult to measure.
 We explore our yard and drive the rolling hills.
 We homeschool and fly kites.
 We draw and bake and pretend.
 We're in closer quarters than ever, and sometimes we don't know what to do with ourselves when Steven arrives home from his new farming job at 3:30pm.

 Don't be mistaken in thinking we're living a charmed life, though.
 There are daily sacrifices required to live on a cash system, to be frugal with our purchases, to figure out how to feed our family healthy food on a tight budget when we no longer own a produce co-op, and to say "no" to things we wish we could do in order to say "yes" to the ultimate life we want.
 Many people want to live more simply but don't want to give up what it takes to get there.
 We knew we were going to have to give up a lot, and as scary as it was, we did it - we sold our family business and beloved home of 9 years and said tearful goodbyes to dear friends in Dallas.
 Those things were so hard, but the release has indeed brought peace.